data-crafts/data-crafts.github.io/_posts/2021-04-09-value-engineering-part-1.md

 description: "6 reasons why Presales need to do Value Engineering"
 featured: true
 hidden: true
-toc: false
+toc: true
 comments: true
 ---
 ## The (Pre)sales nightmare

 It's Friday evening.
-You are in peace of mind despite the fact that your are the Presales on the biggest deal of the region.
-Today you concluded a challenging 3 weeks Proof Of Value and validated the technical win with your prospect.
-The tests showed that your solution’s performance smashes the competition and the business users love the user experience.
-You still have 3 full weeks to get the paperwork done and close the deal before the end of the quarter.

-But, before calling it a day, your prospect sends you a quick, killer, email to let you know that they won’t be able to sign the deal this quarter.
-Unfortunately, the CFO doesn’t understand why they should spend this money on yet another SaaS solution especially in these interesting times.
+You are in peace of mind yet your are working on the biggest deal of the region.
+Today you concluded a long POV and validated the technical win.
+But, your prospect sends you a quick, killer, email to inform you that they won't be able to sign the deal.
+Their CFO doesn't understand why they should spend this money on yet another solution.

-Wait, what, …, what about the pains we talked about?
-And the compliance risks with the new law applicable next month?
+Wait, what, ..
+What about the pains we talked about?
+And the compliance risks with the new upcoming law?
 You rewind the last 2 months of discussions in your head to see what did you miss in the process.
-What did you forget to validate?
 Most importantly, what can save your deal?

-Value Engineering!
+## Value Engineering?

-## What is value engineering?

 In a nutshell, Value Engineering (aka value management or value consulting) is a set of tools, processes and sometimes people that you leverage in your sales motion to shift the discussions from the technical aspects to the value of a solution.
 It's an analysis that helps you build an executive readout to